Maytag MVWC400XW High-Efficiency Washer Review

 happens, the spin cycle will be unbalanced.
 The washer has to be paused

 - Mixed loads with dramatically different densities will sometimes

 fail to wash the lighter items.
 Light items tend to float above the

 water line, while heavy items remain submerged.
 If one needs to wash a

 mixed load, use the bulky setting to fill the drum with enough water to

 While the old agitator-style washer was not entirely goof-proof, the new

-high-efficiency washer is somewhat more susceptable to things going
+high-efficiency washer is somewhat more susceptible to things going

 Trademarks are property of their respective owners.